 + "Violence, Empathy, and Altruism: Evidence from the Ivoirian Refugee Crisis in Liberia" (with Alexandra Hartman).
-Revise and resubmit at British Journal of Political Science. pdf
+British Journal of Political Science (forthcoming). [pdf]

 In regions plagued by reoccurring periods of war, violence, and displacement, how does past exposure to violence affect altruism toward members of different ethnic or religious groups?
 Drawing on theories of empathy-driven altruism in psychology, we propose that violence can increase individuals' capacity to empathize with others, and that empathy born of violence can in turn motivate helping behavior across group boundaries.
 We test these hypotheses using data on the hosting behavior of over 1500 Liberians during the 2010-2011 Ivorian refugee crisis in eastern Liberia, a region with a long history of cross-border, inter-ethnic violence.
 We find that individuals who experienced violence during the Liberian civil war host greater numbers of refugees.
 We also find that violence-affected individuals host a higher proportion of non-coethnic and non-coreligious refugees, as well as higher proportions of refugees who had health problems upon arrival or had fled direct violence.
 Finally, using a conjoint experiment to measure the influence of refugee attributes on respondents' willingness to host, we find that while bias against outgroup refugees is strong overall, individuals who previously experienced violence exhibit less bias and have stronger preferences for refugees in distress.
 These findings suggest that violence does not necessarily lead to greater antagonism toward outgroups, as is often assumed, and that in some circumstances it can actually promote inter-group cooperation.